20YoussefDhouib02/TasKini/README.md

     </a>
 </p>

 TasKini is a web application designed to streamline team task management.
-Built using the MERN stack (MongoDB, Express.js, React, and Node.js), this platform provides a user-friendly interface for efficient task assignment and tracking.
-This application offers comprehensive features to enhance productivity and organization.
+Built using the MERN stack (MongoDB, Express.js, React, and Node.js), it provides a user-friendly interface for efficient task assignment and tracking to enhance productivity and organization.

 ## **General Application Features:**